KucingKode/Cithak/README.md

 ## 📖 Quick start

 - **Create a template**
-Create a new folder for your template, your template must have `template.json` that has description section, for more information about `template.json`, [read this section](#template-json).
+Create a new folder for your template, you can configure your template inside `template.json`, it can contain description for your template and many more, for more information about `template.json`, [read this section](#template-json).

 ```json
 {